Access to Cuba from the U.S.

 The U.S. was briefly more open to travel from the U.S. but Donald Trump reinstated most restrictions.
 You Can read what the U.S. State Department has to say.
 Read on for what you can expect when restrictions are lifted again.

 Cuba is not the most likely place for an American child’s first passport stamp.
-But this Caribbean island offers a short flight from the U.S. and travel services are improving thanks to easier travel restrictions (recently retightened, of course).
-So we took a chance and decided to be among the first American families to explore this newly opened nation and took a family vacation with our 2YO son.
+But this Caribbean island offers a short flight from the U.S. and so much vibrant culture and history, we decided to take a chance and made plans to explore this nation with our 2YO son.

 Admittedly, we spent much of our time in Cuba relaxing on the beautiful beaches of an all-inclusive resort on Cayo Coco, a small island off of mainland Cuba, socializing with Canadians and Russians.
-But we did spend one night in iconic Havana on the way home, which was enough for us given the logistic challenges of sightseeing in this city and the limits of a toddler.
-Given how hot and hectic Havana is, families might consider starting there and having their beach R&R afterward.
+Given how hot and hectic Havana is, families might consider starting in the city and having their beach R&R afterward.